projectacrn/acrn-hypervisor/doc/developer-guides/primer.rst

 If a PCI device (with MSI/MSI-x) is assigned to Guest, the User OS will program the PCI config space and set the guest vector to this device.
-A Hypercall ``CWP_VM_PCI_MSIX_FIXUP`` is provided.
-Once the guest programs the guest vector, the User OS may call this hypercall to notify the ACRN hypervisor.
+A Hypercall ``HC_VM_PCI_MSIX_REMAP`` is provided.
+Once the guest programs the guest vector, the Service OS may call this hypercall to notify the ACRN hypervisor.
 The hypervisor allocates a host vector, creates a guest-host mapping relation, and replaces the guest vector with a real native vector for the device: